 Our History curriculum enables our children to gain knowledge and understanding of the past within our own locality, our country and the wider world.
 They will learn about the complexity of peoples’ lives, the diversity of societies and the relationships between different groups of people in the past.
 Through a detailed study of key knowledge from different historical periods, pupils will also develop historical skills and concepts such as chronological understanding, continuity and change, cause and consequence, similarity and difference.

-In EYFS, pupils are taught the knowledge and skills for ‘People and Communities’ using a thematic approach outlined in our EYFS Curriculum for Understanding the World.
+In EYFS, pupils are taught the knowledge and skills for ‘Past and Present’ using a thematic approach outlined in our EYFS Curriculum for Understanding the World.
 The themes are linked to the Scheme of Work for Key Stage 1 to ensure progression as pupils move from EYFS to Key Stage 1.
 To see the EYFS curriculum for Understanding the World, please see the EYFS Curriculum.

 What our pupils will learn (intent):

 At Cononley Primary School, we have developed our own scheme of work to deliver the National Curriculum for History throughout Key Stage 1 and 2.
-The scheme of work is well-sequenced, with a clear progression of knowledge, vocabulary and links to other curriculum subjects.
-Historical skills and concepts (such as change, cause and effect etc) are integrated within the curriculum and developed through the key knowledge which the children learn each year.
-The scheme of work is supported with resources from the Key Stage History web-site.
+The scheme of work is well-sequenced, with a clear progression of substantive knowledge and vocabulary and links to other curriculum subjects.
+Disciplinary knowledge (historical skills and concepts such as change, cause and effect etc) is integrated within the curriculum and developed through the key knowledge which the children learn each year.
+The scheme of work is supported using resources from the Key Stage History web-site.
 A rolling programme is in place to ensure that the History topics are taught to all pupils during each Key Stage, taking account of the mixed-age structure of our classes.